National Town Halls

 How the role of front line practitioners will or should evolve as a result?

-Thank you for participating in the National Town Halls for youth employment service providers.
-Here are some resources we hope you will find helpful in your work with youth.
+Here are some resources from our partners that we hope you will find helpful in your work with youth.

 With fewer job opportunities for youth, and an opportunity for employers to tap into a virtual workforce now and in the future, the Canadian Council for Youth Prosperity and the Tamarack Institute partnered to produce the Virtual Work is Here: A Guide for Youth.
 Read more…